Venezuelan border town swells with internal migrants

 “These are hard-working young men,” said Gomez, who is from the Venezuela’s governing socialist party.
 “With this type of work, they are finding some relief from the economic blockade that has been imposed on Venezuela.”

-At the bus terminal, Rocha blames Venezuela’s government and its economic policies for the country’s problems, saying that something “needs to change” so children don’t have to face such hardships.
+At the bus terminal, Rondon blames Venezuela’s government and its economic policies for the country’s problems, saying that something “needs to change” so children don’t have to face such hardships.

 He lives with his two small children and his pregnant wife in a room that the family rents for $3 a day.
 Power outages are frequent, like elsewhere in Venezuela’s border areas.
 Running water is available only once a week.

-Note: This story has been corrected to show that the name of lomo taxista is Richard Rondon.